John Patrick Farrelly: Priesthood

 Back in Nashville, Farrelly was appointed a curate at the Cathedral of the Incarnation; he was later named as its pastor He was named chancellor of the diocese in 1883.
 Farrelly returned to Rome in 1887, becoming secretary of the American bishops there in September 1887.
 While in Rome, he served as spiritual director of the North American College from 1893 until 1909.

 Bishop of Cleveland

 On March 18, 1909, Farrelly was appointed the fourth bishop of Cleveland by Pope Pius X. He received his episcopal consecration in Rome on May 1, 1909, from Cardinal Girolamo Gotti, with Bishops John Morris and Thomas Kennedy serving as co-consecrators.
 He was installed at St. John's Cathedral in Cleveland on June 13, 1909.

-During his 12-year-long tenure as bishop, Farrelly improved the parochial school system; organized Catholic Charities; and erected 47 churches and schools, including Cathedral Latin High School in Chardon, Ohio.
+During his 12-year-long tenure as bishop, Farrelly improved the parochial school system; organized Catholic Charities; and erected 47 churches and schools, including Cathedral Latin High School on 107th Street between Euclid and Carnegie Avenues.
 During World War I, he was appointed by Cleveland Mayor Harry L. Davis to the Cleveland War Commission.
 Farrelly also ordered English to be spoken at all German churches and schools in the diocese.